- Financial Term Glossary

 Debt dispute definition and meaning

-To dispute a debt means stating in writing that you don't believe it's valid.
-If you're told about a debt you don't know about, or you think you paid it, or the amount shown is incorrect, you have the right to dispute it.
+To dispute a debt means stating in writing that you don't believe that the debt is valid.
+If you're contacted by creditors or debt collectors who are asking about a debt you don't remember, don’t recognize, weren’t aware of, think you already paid, or the amount shown is incorrect, you have the right to dispute it.

 Key concept: A dispute is a formal challenge by a consumer who questions the validity or the amount of a debt claimed by a creditor or debt collector.